BabyLM's First Constructions: Causal probing provides a signal of learning: Supplement

-The 2024 BabyLM challenge is the second iteration of the BabyLM challenge \cite{warstadt-etal-2023-findings}.
+The 2024 \babylmc is the second iteration of the \babylmc \cite{warstadt-etal-2023-findings}.
 There were 18 models submitted to the strict track and 32 submitted to the strict small track.
-Of these models many are autoregressive and not suited to testing using the bidirectional methods developed by \citeauthor{rozner2025} (in general, identifying constructions depends on bidirectional context).
-The winning model in both the strict and strict-small tracks was \gptb, a hybrid \mn{GPT} (autoregressive)/ \mn{BERT} (masked language model; MLM) architecture \citep{charpentier-samuel-2024-bert}, which was based on \ltgb \cite{samuel-etal-2023-trained}.
-As \gptb can be run as an MLM it can be tested using \citeauthor{rozner2025}'s approach.
+Of these models many support only autoregressive modeling and are thus not suited to testing using the bidirectional methods developed by \citeauthor{rozner2025} (in general, identifying constructions depends on bidirectional context).
+The best-performing model in both the strict and strict-small tracks was \gptb, a hybrid \mn{GPT} (autoregressive)/ \mn{BERT} (masked language model; MLM) architecture \citep{charpentier-samuel-2024-bert}, which was based on \ltgb \cite{samuel-etal-2023-trained}.
+As \gptb can be run as an MLM it can be evaluated using \citeauthor{rozner2025}'s approach.

 We select three additional models for both tracks to give eight total BabyLM models for evaluation.
 For both tracks, we take the next top-performing MLMs (i.e., excluding purely autoregressive models), though we additionally exclude DeBERTa models because their tokenization scheme was not easily adapted to work with the experiment pipeline.
 As this would have given us four \ltgb-style models for the strict track, we include a slightly worse-performing RoBERTa architecture for the final strict model.
 Models are obtained from HuggingFace \cite{huggingface} at \url{https://huggingface.co/spaces/babylm/leaderboard-2024}, accessed March 18, 2025.